Are you doing a siding project?

 Cut off the top and bottom channels at either end of the siding for about two inches.
 This is so the faded siding you put on can sit above the surrounding siding without the need to unhook additional nails.
 Lock the bottom of the siding into the full row of siding below it and slide it into position so that two inches overhang either side of the patched area.
 Hammer siding nails in the center of the open slots at the top of the siding, taking care not to lock the panels down tight against the house.
 Leave a small gap to allow the siding to slide a bit when it expands and contracts.
 Nail all along the repair location and then lock the bottom lip of the next row up into the top of the patched siding and you’re finished with the repair.

-This procedure works for any holes or cuts that appear in siding around your home.
-If most of the siding is in pretty good condition, it makes sense to patch the area rather than replacing all the siding.
-Take care to keep up on these regular repairs and you won’t have to worry about weather damage to your house.
+This procedure works for any holes or cuts that appear in the siding around your home.
+If most of the siding is in pretty good condition, it makes sense to patch the area rather than replace all the siding.
+Take care to keep up on these regular vinyl siding repairs and you won’t have to worry about weather damage to your house.

 Find the Right Contractor for Your Siding Project